Latteralus/MCPHR/plan.md

 You are an expert in full-stack development.
 I have a project plan that needs refining and code suggestions.
-The project is a browser-based HR app called “Mountain Care HR” (MCPHR).
+The project is a browser-based HR app called "Mountain Care HR" (MCPHR).
 I want to start with a local, in-browser SQLite database using `sql.js` but ensure it can be easily ported to PostgreSQL later.
 Below are all the relevant details:

 ================================================================================
 # Mountain Care HR App (Browser-Based)

 ## Technology Stack

-- **Frontend**: React.js
+- **Frontend**: React.js with TypeScript
 - **Backend**: Node.js with Express (optional, for future expansion)
 - **Database (Initial)**: `sql.js` (WebAssembly port of SQLite)
 - **Database (Future)**: PostgreSQL (for production or remote usage)